keremersoy14/steam-playtime-vs-ratings/README.md

 I’ll use Steam datasets from Kaggle, clean them, do a few charts, and try a simple correlation.

-tools would be used: Python, Pandas, Matplotlib, Jupyter Notebook
+tools would be used: Python, Pandas, Matplotlib, Jupyter Notebook etc.